One of the most common forms of disputes between neighbours relates to the issues of hedges.

 Often, there’ll be no definitive answer and it’ll ultimately be a shared responsibility.

-However, if one neighbour can prove that they’ve been the one to maintain the border over the years, they may be able to prove de facto ownership.
+However, if one neighbour can prove that they’ve been the one to maintain the border over the years, without the consent of the legal owner, they may be able to prove ownership under the principle of adverse possession.

 There have even been situations where a resident has taken out a bush which was up against a partition fence, believing that the fence must have been the boundary and that the hedge was in their garden.
 In fact, it transpired that the bush was the boundary and that the fence was entirely in the neighbour’s garden.
 By removing the bush, the resident had removed the boundary and had to pay substantial legal costs, as well as replacing the hedge.